 30 25 20 24 4 23

-The cluster represents the group that contains all the lotto '6 of 49' numbers, which are unique, except for the last ticket.
-The last combination repeats 5 of the lotto numbers previously generated: 1 number from line #1, 1 from line 2, 1 from line 3, 1 from line 4, and 1 from line 5.
-By the way, none of the lines in a cluster repeat any 6-number groups from past lotto drawings.
-In a vast majority of cases, no past lotto combination will repeat in hundreds of thousands of drawings!
+The cluster represents the group that contains all the lotto 6 of 49 numbers, which are unique, except for the last ticket.
+The last combination repeats 5 of the lotto numbers previously generated: 1 number from line #1, 1 from line 2, 1 from line 3, 1 from line 4, and 1 from line #5.
+By the way, none of the lines in the cluster above repeat any 6-number groups from past lotto drawings.
+Past drawings do not repeat in hundreds of thousands, even millions of combinations sometimes in delta format inclusively.

-Of course, IP addresses can be matched in the web server log files for quite some time back.
-I want to stress that my software is totally free no strings attached.
-It is free you win, all winnings are yours.
+Of course, IP addresses can be matched in the Web server log files for quite some time back.
+I want to stress that my software was totally free no strings attached basically until 2007.
+It was free you won, all winnings were yours.
 Besides, the shuffle strategy applied by the professors is quite illogical.
 Why 17 tickets?
 Just 9 6-number combinations were needed.
-If they played two clusters, then 18 lotto tickets should have been played!
+If they played two clusters, then 18 lotto tickets should have been played.
 Looks like they eliminated the last line in the second cluster so that every player played one ticket!
 Lucky they didn't eliminate the winning ticket!

 The story reopened my appetite for my shuffling strategy.
 Granted, the early computers were inept at handling this type of combination generating strategy.
 The computer must be adequately fast to handle such a daunting task.
 Generating all the lotto clusters in lexicographic order involves very complex mathematics and very difficult computer science.
 Even the fast computers of today allow for random generation only; hence the term shuffle.

 I run a faster computer now.
-I still can use a faster PC!
-I tried both the free lotto software (Pick632.EXE and Bright6) and my in-house software.
-The combination generator is slow even for cases with multiple-hit strategies.
+I can still use a faster PC!
+The lotto combination generator is slow even for cases with multiple-hit strategies.
+The good news is that the computers are getting much faster by the year.

-I have a lottery data file (D6) with over 400,000 combinations (four hundred thousand).
-Most of you know that a D6 file consists of lotto- 6 real drawings on top of thousands of SIMulated lotto draws.
-I remember a time when the personal computers could barely handle data files with only 100 draws!
+I have a lottery data file (D6) with over 12,000,000 combinations (12 million for a 6/49 lottery game).
+Most of you know that a D6 file consists of lotto-6 real drawings (past winning numbers) on top of thousands or millions of SIMulated lotto draws.
+I remember a time when the personal computers could barely handle data files with only 100 drawings!

-My free lotto software has this drawback that I fixed in version 4.0 of MDIEditor And Lotto WE: Inner filters.
+My lotto software has this drawback that I fixed in version 4.0 of MDIEditor And Lotto WE: Inner filters.
 The inner filters cannot be disabled by the user.
 The frequency allowed by the inner filters is adequately statistics-wise - but not 100%.
-POWER632.EXE in Pick632.EXE automatically eliminates all the combinations in the D6 file - and then some.
-Deltas are applied to the past drawings as well.
-For example, this is a combination in the D6 lottery file:
+The combination generators can eliminate all combinations in the D6 file - and then some.
+Deltas (differences between adjacent lotto numbers) are applied to the past drawings as well.
+For example, this is a combination in the D6 lottery file (real results plus simulated combinations):

 6, 13, 26, 33, 38, 48